Bambi, a Life in the Woods: Film

-Walt Disney animated film
+1942 animated film

 With World War II looming, Max Schuster aided the Jewish Salten's flight from Nazi controlled Austria and Nazi Germany and helped introduce him, and Bambi, to Walt Disney Productions.
 Sidney Franklin, a producer and director at Metro-Goldwyn-Mayer, purchased the film rights in 1933, initially desiring to make a live-action adaptation of the work.
 Deciding such a film would be too difficult to make, he sold the rights to Walt Disney in April 1937 in hopes of it being adapted into an animated film instead.
 Disney began working on the film immediately, intending it to be the company's second feature-length animated film and his first to be based on a specific, recent work.

 The original novel, written for an adult audience, was considered too "grim" and "somber" for the young audience Disney was targeting, and with the work required to adapt the novel, Disney put production on hold while it worked on several other projects.
 In 1938, Disney assigned Perce Pearce and Carl Fallberg to develop the film's storyboards, but attention was soon drawn away as the studio began working on Fantasia.
 Finally, on 17 August 1939, production on Bambi began in earnest, although it progressed slowly due to changes in the studio personnel, location and the methodology of handling animation at the time.
 The writing was completed in July 1940, by which time the film's budget had swelled to $858,000.
 Disney was later forced to slash 12 minutes from the film before final animation, to save costs on production.

 Heavily modified from the original novel, Bambi was released to theaters in the United States on 8 August 1942.
 Disney's version severely downplays the naturalistic and environmental elements found in the novel, giving it a lighter, friendlier feeling.
 The addition of two new characters, Thumper the Rabbit and Flower the Skunk, two sweet and gentle forest creatures, contributed to giving the film the desired levity.
 Considered a classic, the film has been called "the crowning achievement of Walt Disney's animation studio" and was named as the third best film in the animation genre of the AFI's 10 Top 10 "classic" American film genres.

+Kathryn Schulz of The New Yorker stated that due to the film becoming far more popular than the book, it made the original novel, which was previously given much prominence, more "obscure".

+Direct-to-video sequel (2006)

+On February 7, 2006, Disneytoon Studios, a Disney Animation division known for direct-to-video and occasional theatrical animated feature films, released a follow-up to the film, titled Bambi II.
+It takes place between the death of Bambi's mother and Bambi shown as a young adult buck, and shows the relationship between Bambi and his father, the Great Prince of the Forest.
+While Bambi II was released direct-to-video in the United States, it was released theatrically in Argentina on January 26, 2006.